top of page

 Material:

-Once PICCO evaluated testing results to confirm the stone strength was adequate, an anchoring system was designed so the connections would not cast a shadow through the stone.
-Several mock-ups were tested with various types of lighting and angles to determine its feasibility.
-The CMHR is one of Canada’s first large projects of extreme complexity relying on interdisciplinary co-operation and construction to successfully achieve use of virtual models for real-time collaboration and interaction.
-There were as many as 40 companies located in eight cities in North America and Europe.
-The CMHR has become a source of pride and much more.
-It is also a glowing example of “what is possible” when passion, hard work, and innovation combine to grow the knowledge and experience of an industry.
+Once PICCO evaluated the testing results to confirm the stone's strength, we designed an anchoring system that would prevent shadowing through the stone connections.
+Several mock-ups were tested with various lighting angles to assess feasibility.
+The CMHR stands as one of Canada's first large-scale projects of extreme complexity, relying on interdisciplinary collaboration to effectively utilize virtual models for real-time interaction.
+With up to 40 companies spanning eight cities across North America and Europe, the CMHR has become a source of pride and a testament to what is achievable when passion, hard work, and innovation come together to advance the industry's knowledge and experience.